koolleeo/React-VideoApp-YoutubeAPI/README.md

 ## Acceptance Criteria

-The web application must be fully responsive, to make allow the user to access the site on any device
+The web application must be fully responsive, to allow the user to access the site on any device

 * When a user clicks on a category, video and channel suggestions will be rendered to the screen